 Lesson 3: How to switch to a new savings account

-If you’re keeping up with the Basics of Saving on the finder.com.au course (Savings 101 and Savings 102), then you might be asking yourself how exactly you should go about setting up the Optimum Savings Model.
-It’s not hard, but it can take time and requires at a few things to get started:
+If you’re keeping up with the Basics of Saving in the finder.com.au course (Savings 101 and Savings 102), then you might be asking yourself how you should go about setting up the Optimum Savings Model.
+It’s not hard, but it can take time and requires a few things to get started:

-- Personal details at hand - this includes basic information like your name, D.O.B and address, as well as your occupation status and employer name as well as your Tax File Number (TFN).
+- Personal details at hand – this includes basic information like your name, DOB and address, as well as your occupation status and employer name, plus your Tax File Number (TFN).

-Once you’ve got this all to hand, you’re ready to get this application started!
+Once you’ve got all this at hand, you’re ready to get this application started!

-If you're trying to follow our Optimum Savings Model, as outlined in the diagram below, to make the most of your money's interest earning capabilities, you'll have to go through step seven every four to six months, as your account outlives its introductory interest rate.
+If you're trying to follow our Optimum Savings Model (which is outlined below), to make the most of your money's interest-earning capabilities, you'll have to go through step seven every four to six months, as your account outlives its introductory interest rate.

-As your introductory rate on one high interest savings account runs out, you can simply port your money over to a new account and always enjoy the highest interest rate in this way.
+As your introductory rate on one high interest savings account runs out, you can simply port your money over to a new account and always enjoy the highest interest rate.
 You could lose out on 1.50% p.a. or more on your savings' interest rate if you leave your money in the account once the introductory interest rate is up.

 Determine which transaction accounts and high interest savings account combo best suits your needs.
 Once you’ve picked which one you’ll be going with, it’s just a matter of clicking through to the bank’s website and starting the application process.